harvathsteven/TempestualAuroras/README.md

 Notes
 -----
-- Running this projects currently requires:
+- Running this project currently requires:
  - Installation of Node.js
  - A running instance of MongoDB